No item(s) available in cart.

 4.3.2.
 ASME BASIC PIPING CALIBRATION BLOCK

 This block can be used as a calibration block with a shear wave probe, its main use is as a reference block for setting test sensitivity prior to inspection.
-Especially this block has manufacture for examine over curvature surface, which below 20” OD.
-Ultrasonic sound travel in curvature area, angle of propagation will differ when compare to flat area.
+Especially this block has manufactured for examining over curvature surface, which is below 20” OD.
+Ultrasonic sound travel in curvature area, angle of propagation will differ when compared to flat area.
 In order to overcome this, American Society of Mechanical Engineers (ASME) standards have some set of curvature blocks for reference.

 For example, an 8 in.
 (200 mm) diameter block may be used to calibrate for examinations on surfaces in the range of curvature from 7.2 in. to 12 in (180 mm to 300 mm) in diameter.
 The curvature range from 0.94 in. to 20 in.
 (24 mm to 500 mm) in diameter requires six curved blocks for any thickness range